bredele/lego/Readme.md

 ### Why support IE8?

-Supporting IE8 is really not complicated and does not make Lego.js slower.
+Supporting IE8 is really not complicated and does not make Brickjs slower.
 IE8 doesn't support [`indexOf`]((http://github.com/component/indexof)) and [`trim`]((http://github.com/component/trim)).
 IE8 has shadow node attributes and doesn't support `data` (we use `nodeValue` in [`binding`]((http://github.com/bredele/binding))).
 Thats's pretty much it!

-### Why a Legojs box?
+### Why a Brick box?

 The pattern has an express-like API and is inspired by this [article](http://www.slideshare.net/nzakas/scalable-javascript-application-architecture-2012).
 Iallows you to split your larger application into smaller pieces.
 Instead having a composite layout where you have a view in a view in a view (and keep references of every views), you have totally independant pieces (with single responsability) that communicate through an event hub.